dglib/shaker242.lab/other-stuff/quay-operator/README.md

 ## Installing Quay 3.3 with OCS 4.3 (noobaa/s3) on OCP 4.4
 This doesn't work via the configuration; you have to edit the config yaml; details below.

-## 8 days in and I have an additional fix in place that; but still no resolution... maybe you'd rather just use NFS?
-Evidently when you use a private CA the 'extraCaCert' property doesn't work properly.
+Note: Evidently when you use a private CA the 'extraCaCert' property doesn't work properly.
 Go through these steps, and you'll see the CA part at the end I had to use.

 Ref: \